IbrahimAkbar-tech/cta-troubleshooting/README.md

 # cta-troubleshooting
-Making troubleshooting our front-end a lot easier and automated through the use Snippets on chrome dev tool
+Making troubleshooting our front-end a lot easier and automated through the use of Snippets on chrome dev tool